Open Source · Apache 2.0

 Terminal

-$ warden install-hooks --agent cursor --mode enforce
+$ immunity install-hooks --agent cursor --mode enforce

 OpenClaw